Introduction

 - If you have an IMP Server:

-- From the drop down menu select your IMP servers one at a time and Select Stop Platform Administration Web Services and Cisco Intercluster Sync Agent.
+- From the drop-down menu select your IMP servers one at a time and Select Stop Platform Administration Web Services and Cisco Intercluster Sync Agent.
+This requirement is not needed for IMP version 12.0 and higher.

 - Navigate to Cisco Unified OS Administration > Security > Certificate Management > Find.

 - Find the expired trust certificates.
 (For versions 10.X and higher you can filter by Expiration.
-For versions lower than 10.0 you need to identify the specific certificates manually or via the RTMT alerts if received.)
+For versions lower than 10.0, manually identify the certificates or use the RTMT alerts if received.)

 - The same trust certificate can appear in multiple nodes.
 It must be deleted individually from each node.